acmenezes/podconfig-operator/README.md

       {podVethName:pc12841798 podIPAddr:192.168.99.3/24 peerVethName:hpc12841798 bridge:pcbr1}
     Pod Name:  cnf-example-a-846566d4fb-lmxmg
 ```
 Check that you can see the configurations applied per Pod with the pod names in the status field.
 And that's for now.
-Many other important pieces of information may be put in there to help unprivileged app admins managed the custom configs for their pods.
+Many other important pieces of information may be put in there to help unprivileged app admins manage the custom configs for their pods.

 #### Other Links